daniloewerton/todoListBase/README.md

 4ª - Run the 'docker compose up' command in project root directory

 4ª - Run the project using an Java IDE
-The app will be up in http://localhost:8080.
+The app will be up in http://localhost:8080

-Thw swagger UI documentation will be UP in http://localhost:8080/swagger-ui/index.html
+The swagger UI documentation will be UP in http://localhost:8080/swagger-ui/index.html

 ## Endpoints